Skip to main content

 Authentication model

-The Vendaze API uses OAuth 2.1 with PKCE (Proof Key for Code Exchange).
+The Vendaze API uses OAuth 2.1 Authorization Code flow with client_secret.
 Your app:

 1. Registers with Vendaze to receive a client_id and client_secret